thinkinglabs/thinkinglabs.github.io/_drafts/a-testers-growth-path-to-test-automation.md

 tags: [Testing]
 ---

 A client started with a QA/Testing [Community of Practice](https://communitiesofpractice.work/) (CoP), which is a splendid effort.
-During one session, they advanced the topic of a growth path for Testers in test automation.
+During one session, they advanced the topic of a growth path for Testers in Test Automation.
 We need to understand that for that client, automated testing is in its infancy.
 Before, Testers performed manual regression testing as part of a QA department.
 So, in that case, test automation is certainly unfamiliar.
 As an IT delivery consultant, I have my opinions on team compositions and roles, but I wanted to hear from the test community about their thoughts on the subject.
 So, I reached out on [LinkedIn](https://www.linkedin.com/posts/tdpauw_reaching-out-to-my-testing-community-friends-activity-7335560629988040706-N04c).

 ---